-INCUBATION YEAR DEVELOPMENT
+INCURATION YEAR DEVELOPMENT

-- aa.
-Provide a detailed start-up plan as well as specific organizational goals for the planning year (SY 2021-2022) to ensure that the school is ready for a successful launch in fall 2022.
-Using the template provided, outline key activities, responsible parties, and milestones and submit as an Attachment. - bb.
+- u.
+Provide a detailed start up plan as well as specific organizational goals for the planning year (SY 2017-2018) to ensure that the school is ready for a successful launch in fall 2018.
+Using the template provided, outline key activities, responsible parties, and milestones and submit as an Attachment N/A. - v.
 Please describe the plans for leadership training and development of the selected school leader during the incubation year prior to school opening and how these plans support your year 0 goals.
-If partnering with an organization, please briefly describe the main components of the training program. - cc.
+If partnering with an organization, please briefly describe the main components of the training program. - w.
 Explain who will work on a full-time or nearly full-time basis immediately following assignment of a location to lead development of the school(s) and the plan to compensate these individuals.